 Computers and technology have impacted almost every industry across the globe.
-One specific area that has experienced substantial change in the education industry.
+And, one specific area that has experienced a substantial change is the education industry.

 The pace at which the process of teaching, assessing and learning has evolved is enough to signify the impact.
 Books have moved to ebooks, physical classrooms have turned into online classrooms, and paper-based tests have become online tests.